 Finally, now is an excellent time for a reminder that this article focuses on paying off loans as quickly as possible.
 Refinancing private loans is an easy decision, but refinancing federal loans comes with risks that should not be ignored.

 Step #3: Get the Minimum Payment Possible for Each Loan

 When one thinks about quick debt elimination, making minimum payments seems like the opposite of the desired goal.
 However, making minimum payments is actually a key step in getting rid of student loans.

 The idea here is that a borrower with a 3% loan and a 10% loan really wants to knock out the 10% loan as soon as possible.
-The more you have to spend on the 3% loan, it frees up cash to attack the 10% loan.
+If you can get a lower payment on the 3% loan, it frees up cash to attack the 10% loan.
 Your monthly spending doesn’t change, but the debt gets eliminated faster.

 Getting lower payments on federal student loans is fairly easy.
-The Department of Education’s Student Loan Simulator will show borrowers what their monthly payments will be on the various federal repayment plans.
+The Department of Education’s Student Loan Simulator shows borrowers what their monthly payments would look like on various federal repayment plans.
 The borrower’s student loan servicer should provide instructions for enrollment in the desired repayment plan.

 Lowering monthly payments on private student loans can be a bit more tricky.
 Private lenders tend to be far less flexible on repayment choices.
 Often, the best way to get lower monthly payments is to call the lender and ask for some alternatives.